grebmann1/cta-cheat-sheet/Documentation/Product & Clouds/ServiceCloud.md

 | Formula criteria entries per rule       | 300    |
 | Filter criteria per rule entry          | 25     |
 | Actions allowed per rule                | 200    |

+## Solution for specific scenario

+### Turn Social Media Posts into Cases
+`Social Customer Service` automatically creates cases for social media mentions, posts, or direct messages from your company’s Facebook, Twitter, YouTube, and Instagram pages.

+Requirement: You need at least 1 Social Cloud license (Marketing cloud)

+(This will be retired end of 2024 !!!)